 Exploratory analysis involves consulting various data sets to see how certain variables may be related, or how certain patterns may be driving others.
 This analytic approach is crucial in framing potential hypotheses and research questions that can be investigated using data analytic techniques.

-Data mining, for example, requires data analysts to use exploratory analysis to sift through big data and generate hypotheses to be tested out.
+Data mining, for example, requires data analysts to use exploratory analysis to sift through big data and generate hypotheses to be tested.

 3. Diagnostic analysis